-Ursula Le Guin calls The Rescuer’s Path "exciting, physically vivid, and romantic," Cheryl Strayed calls it "vivid, humane, and wise," and Carole Glickfeld "could not stop reading this novel."
-Set in 1971, this novel turns the "outlaw" archetype into a tale of compassion and struggle against injustice.
+Ursula Le Guin called The Rescuer’s Path "exciting, physically vivid, and romantic," Cheryl Strayed has termed it "vivid, humane, and wise," and Carole Glickfeld "could not stop reading this novel."
+Set in 1971, this novel turns the "outlaw" archetype into a tale of compassion and the struggle against injustice.

 Based in the author's experiences as an "underground press" reporter and many years of social justice activism and historical research, this novel traces a young woman's struggle from self-doubts to self-determination and "revolutionary consciousness" amid the nonviolent antiwar movement in late-1960s Berkeley.

 * "This is a book to share and discuss.
 A triumph." --Wesley Hogan, Director, Center for Documentary Studies, Duke University